CyberTrainingUSAF/Powershell_Training/02_Basics_Of_Powershell/05_Providers_Perf_labs.md

 **Complete the following tasks from a PowerShell prompt:**

-1. In the Registry, go to HKEY_CURRENT_USER\software\microsoft\Windows\-currentversion\explorer.
+1. In the Registry, go to HKEY_CURRENT_USER\software\microsoft\Windows\currentversion\explorer.
 Locate the Advanced key, and set its DontPrettyPath property to 1.

 2. Create a new directory called C:\Labs.